We have this misconception in America that more is better.

 enhance recovery and keep your muscles healthy.

-Here is a look at some popular cardio workouts that you will enjoy and
+Here is a look at some popular cardio exercises that you will enjoy and

 achieve top notch cardio results.
 What cardio exercises do you enjoy the